TRSTN4/br4nch/docs/guides/positions.md

 ## Adding sublayers

-To add sublayers in parent layers.
-Follow the example below:

 **Guide:**

 > Specifies the `1` and `2` positions to create the layers inside the `Netflix` and `Prime Video` layer.